Hotels in London: Hotels in modern London

 There is no official registry of hotel rooms in London, but the estimated number of hotel rooms in Greater London in 2010 was put at 123,000.
 According to figures produced in support of London's 2012 Olympic bid, there were more than 70,000 three to five-star hotel rooms within 10 kilometres of Central London in 2003.
 The main growth was a huge rise in the number of rooms within the City of London, while Kensington and Chelsea actually had a small fall.
 This is comparing figures since 1981.

 The main concentration of luxury hotels is in the West End, especially in Mayfair and Soho.
 London's five star hotels are quite small on average by international standards.
 The largest, Grosvenor House Hotel, has only 494 rooms, and eighteen of them have fifty or fewer.
+Conversions of existing buildings have remained part of the city's hotel development into the 21st century; the Hotel Riu Plaza London Victoria, near Victoria station, opened in July 2023 following the conversion and redevelopment of a former office property.
 The range is very wide, including: